Ray Courtright: University of Nevada, Reno

 In April 1919, Courtright was hired by the University of Nevada, Reno as its director of athletics and head coach of the football, basketball, baseball and track teams.
 Courtright was Nevada's football coach for five years from 1919 to 1923.
 During his years at Nevada, Courtright was "affectionately known as 'Corky'."

-In his first year as Nevada's coach, Courtright led the team to an 8–1–1 record, doubling the highest season win total of any prior Nevada football team.
-The only loss came in the first game of the season, a 13–7 loss to the California freshman team.
-Courtright's 1919 Nevada team outscored its opponents 450 to 32, including scores of 132–0 over Pacific, 102–0 over the Mare Island Marines, and 56–0 over UC Davis.
+In his first year as Nevada's coach, Courtright led the 1919 Nevada Sagebrushers football team to an 8–1–1 record, doubling the highest season win total of any prior Nevada football team.
+The only loss came in the first game of the season, a 13–7 loss to the California freshmen.
+The team outscored its opponents 450 to 32, including scores of 132–0 over the Pacific Tigers, 102–0 over the Mare Island Marines, and 56–0 over University Farm.
 At the time, Courtright called the 1919 Nevada team "the best team I ever had," and others called it the "best team that ever played on Mackay Field."
 At the end of the 1919 season, the Reno Evening Gazette wrote:"It was a good move when the students and regents decided last spring to go east and get one of the best men to come to Nevada and build up a football team.
 In selecting a coach they also demanded an all-round man, who could coach basket ball, track, baseball and put into operation a regular system of physical culture for all the students as well.
-Coach Courtright fitted the requirements and the football season proves the wisdom of the selection ..."
+Courtright fitted the requirements and the football season proves the wisdom of the selection ..."

 In 1920, Courtright's team finished with a record of 7–3–1 with wins over both the Utah Utes (14–7) and Utah State Aggies (21–0), and losses to California (79–7), USC (38–7), and Santa Clara (27–21).